orsonteodoro/gcf2/README.md

 CFIed completely.
 * Graphical login disabled until @world is completely emerged and tested.
 * The @world set should be completely emerged before running `gen_pkg_lists.sh` to minimize temporary blocks.
-The USE_CLANG_CFI=0 should be set when doing just LTO without CFI.
+The USE_CLANG_CFI=0 should be set or uncommented in make.conf when doing just LTO without CFI.
 The temporary blocks may result in unwanted manual rollbacks discussed later.

 ### Coverage